-Creating a Date/Time Table that increases 1 hour on each row using DAX
+How to create a Date/Time Table with 1-hour increments on each row using DAX

 To create a Date/Time table instead of using Calendar functions, the GENERATESERIES needs to be used.
 The GENERATESERIES will return a single column table containing the values of an arithmetic series, that is, a sequence of values in which each differs from the preceding by a constant quantity.
 The name of the column returned is Value.

 How to set the parameters to create a Date/Time table that increases 1 hour from a date until Now

 The initial value used to generate the sequence.

 The end value used to generate the sequence.

 (Optional) The increment value of the sequence.
 When not provided, the default value is 1.

 startValue: use any DAX expression that returns a DateTime value.
 The output will start from this date and time.
 For this article, I used DATE( 2021, 01, 01 ) as a Start Value.